-- Department of Research and Evaluation (Pasadena, California)
+- The Department of Research & Evaluation (Southern California)

-Our research centers are staffed with trained and experienced research personnel, and possess the expertise and infrastructure to support different kinds of research being conducted.
-Our researchers have access to comprehensive services such as research staffing assistance, regulatory affairs and compliance support, quality systems development, pre- and post-audit assistance, bioanalytic and data management support, integrated clinical trials management system, institutional review board, grants and finance, protocol and/or study documents development and review, study feasibility assessment, and community benefits funding, among others.
+Our research centers and research teams have access to comprehensive services such as regulatory affairs, compliance and audit assistance, bioanalytic and data management support, integrated clinical trials management system, institutional review board, grants and finance administration, study feasibility assessment, and community benefits funding, among others.